 Table 1 shows the occupational structure of both the male and female population in the village.
-The total population of Irengbam Awang Mamangleikai during the surveyed period is 660, out of which the male population constituted 344 (52.1%) and the female population constituted 316(47.9%).
-Table 1also comprises old aged, children and student population in order to present a complete picture of the total population in the village.
+The total population of Irengbam Awang Mamangleikai during the surveyed period is constituted 316(47.9%).
+Table 1 also comprises old aged, children and student population in order to present a complete picture of the total population in the village.